ShowcaseBoss/Group_-Management_Bot/CONTRIBUTING.md

 are based off of.
 It allows the bot to work fine with the LOAD and NO_LOAD configurations.
 - Keep in mind that some things might clash; eg a regex handler could clash with a command handler - in this case, you should put them in different dispatcher groups.

-Might seem complicated, but it'll make sense when you get into it.
-Feel free to ask me for a hand/advice (in `@M_STER_TECH`)!